 A hot sphere anemometer derived from the hot wire anemometer has been specially designed for indoor airflow applications.
 This anemometer consists of a heated sensor for velocity measurement and a cold sensor for temperature determination and correction of heated sensor temperature.
 However, the hot sphere anemometer was designed to measure absolute values, which resulted in an overestimation of the mean velocity and therefore an underestimation of turbulence intensity.
 A previous study showed this anemometer underestimates the turbulence intensity by 20% at a mean velocity of 0.2m/s (Loomans and v.
 Schijndel 2002), which was also proved in our study, as shown in Appendix.

-ASHRAE Standard 55 (1992) specifies the low-velocity range to be between 0.05 and 0.5m/s and requires an accuracy for the mean velocity measurements of ±0.05m/s.
-The hot sphere anemometers (HT-400; Sensor Electronic & Measurement, Gliwice, Poland) used in this project were calibrated for a velocity as low as 0.05m/s.
-It is more reliable for a velocity higher than 0.1m/s.
+ASHRAE Standard 55 (1992) specifies the low-velocity range to be between 0.05 and 0.5m/s and requires accuracy for the mean velocity measurements of ±0.05m/s.
+The hot sphere anemometers (HT-400; Sensor Electronic & Measurement, Gliwice, Poland), used in this project, were calibrated for a velocity as low as 0.05m/s.

 3.3.2 Temperature measurement